C4Q/AC-Android/cohort_5.4/unit_02/homework/homework_02_02.md

 ## Homework submission

-1. Create a package called Group_Portfolio_HW_LASTNAME_FIRSTNAME (replace `LASTNAME` and `FIRSTNAME` with your own last and first name)
+1. Create a package called Group_Portfolio_HW_TEAM_NAME (the Tech Lead should replace `NAME` with your own team's name), and push to Github

 2. Commit and push all work and submit your repo link using the Canvas link on the calendar by **11:59pm on FRIDAY 12/14/2018**.
+Although the Tech Lead is responsible for creating the initial project/repo, and for merging final branches, EACH TEAM MEMBER should submit their team's Github repo link individually to Canvas.
 Submitting this assignment on time, and to completion, is expected of all participants.